mulberrysymbols/mulberry-symbols/docs/README.md

 We believe that communication is a fundamental human right.
 Many people with impaired speech and other language difficulties require symbols to support their communication needs, to enable their desires, wishes and opinions to be expressed.

-These symbols are provided as a "free at the point of use" resource for speech and language professionals (SLTs) or developers to use in communication aids.
-We also hope new exciting uses will be found.
+These symbols are provided as a "free at the point of use" resource for speech and language professionals (SLTs) or developers to use in communication aids or to print.
+We also hope exciting new uses will be created so we have used a liberal Creative Commons licence.

 * Designed to overcome high costs experienced by symbols users - free at point of use
-* Foster innovation by allowing reuse and derivations, including internationalisation
+* Foster innovation by allowing reuse and derivations, including internationalisation and use in web apps.
 * Adult oriented symbols - most proprietary sets are designed for children
 * Unusual symbols usually missing from proprietary sets
 * Designed by graphics artists, community reviewed and coloured by SLTs overseeing volunteers who had mental health issues
+* Symbols and design process originated by Garry Paxton who then assigned copyright over to Steve Lee in 2018

 # Downloads